eklitzke/spv/README.md

 ## Status

 This code is considered **alpha** and incomplete.
-The client can connect to the peers via the DNS seed list, and send/receive the following message types:
+The client can connect to the peers via the DNS seed list, and send/receive a small subset of the p2p message types.

- - ping
- - pong
- - version
- - verack

 To avoid being a nuisance to the network, the client is currently hard-coded to connect to testnet.

 ## Compiling